open-ephys/onix-bonsai-onix1-docs/articles/getting-started/install-configure-bonsai.md

 The following packages are required to run the workflows in this documentation are:

 * `OpenEphys.Onix1.Design`: An extension of the `OpenEphys.Onix1` library that includes graphical user interfaces (GUIs).
-Installing OpenEphys.Onix1.Design automatically installs `OpenEphys.Onix1` because it's a dependency.
+Installing OpenEphys.Onix1.Design automatically installs `OpenEphys.Onix1` as a dependency.
 * `Bonsai.StarterPack`: the "standard library" for Bonsai that contains tools that are used in almost every workflow.
-* `OpenEphys.Commutator`: Bonsai package for controlling Open Ephys commutators.
+* `OpenEphys.Commutator`: for controlling Open Ephys commutators.
-* `OpenEphys.Sockets.Bonsai`: for establishing TCP Sockets.
+* `OpenEphys.Sockets.Bonsai`: for establishing TCP Sockets (to stream data to the Open Ephys GUI, for example).

 > [!TIP]
 > Additional packages will allow you to extend the functionality of ONIX hardware beyond the scope